NextLevel/NextLevel/README.md

 Alternatively, drop the NextLevel [source files](https://github.com/NextLevel/NextLevel/tree/master/Sources) or project file into your Xcode project.

-## ARKit
+## ARKit Capture

-In release `0.8.0`, NextLevel provides a mode for ARKit capture in addition to AVFoundation.
-This enables a variety of new camera features while leveraging the existing recording capabilities of NextLevel.
+Starting with release `0.8.0`, NextLevel provides a mode for ARKit capture in addition to AVFoundation.
+This enables a variety of new camera features while leveraging the existing recording capabilities and media management of NextLevel.

 The ARKit mode is in beta, so please help out if you encounter an issue or by contributing ideas for improvement.
 It is not compiled by default without the inclusion of the Swift compiler flag `USE_ARKIT`, since Apple will [reject](https://github.com/NextLevel/NextLevel/issues/106) apps that link ARKit and do not use it.
 To try it out, setup the AppDelegate to load the `MixedRealityViewController` class and include the xcode build settings flag.